 7. Always stay friendly and helpful

 It might be obvious to most readers.
 But being friendly and cheerful with your recipients is as important as promotional banners and links.
-After all, we are talking about your personal email correspondence.
+After all, we are talking about your personal email correspondence and all personal email demands even better email etiquette.

 Invest in a nice image of you as a professional.
 Be helpful to recipients and always stick to the professional tone.
 Even if you throw a joke here and there.
 Such an approach will help you build trust and credibility.